Family secret recipe for falafel fritters, falafel wraps, and falafel sauces

 - ½ bunch cilantro, chopped finely

-- 2-3 tablespoon chili paste, sambal oelek or grind your own
+- 2-3 tbsp chili paste, sambal oelek or grind your own

 - 1 cup greek yogurt